carls0n/defeat_rootkit/README.md

 However, in the case of deception, the exact command is variable according to a user defined PID (or magic number).
 For example, the exact command to reveal the module might be kill -63 8000.
 So we don't know in this case what the exact command is.
 So now what?
 Let's assume the module has not been made persistent by he use of a cronjob, dkms or a service file.
 Also, /etc/modules-load.d/ (variable on different distros) can load modules while booting.
 A kernel module, once inserted, if not made persistent, can be cleared from the kernel simply by rebooting.
 If a reboot does not resolve the problem, it might be being made persistent by one of these methods.
-SO lets start with cronjobs.
+So lets start with cronjobs.
 We can check our cronjobs like this
 ```
 crontab -l
 ```